aristovpro/aristovpro.github.io/templates/index.md

 My name is Nikita Aristov.

-I'm web developer with solid skills in UI/UX.
+I’m a web developer with solid skills in UI/UX.

 Prefer to develop interfaces in close collaboration with a web designer.
-In my spare time I develop an open source tools for creating flexible and easily expandable Web Applications.
+In my spare time I develop open source tools for creating flexible and easily expandable Web Applications.
-Interested to work in a cohesive team, learn new things from colleagues.
+Interested in working with a cohesive team, learning new things and experience exchanging with colleagues.

 ## Languages and technologies